 Dental Hygiene Schools in Alabama with Program Information

-Research dental hygiene programs in Alabama, which currently has three dental hygiene training programs.
-Read an overview of programs, tuition info and program options for these schools and decide which program is right for you.
+Research dental hygiene programs in Alabama, which currently has two dental hygiene training programs.
+Read an overview of programs, tuition info and schools and decide which program is right for you.

 Dental hygienists must have a state license for work.
 In Alabama, aspiring dental hygienists can get licensed through the Alabama Board of Dental Examiners.
 Applicants need to graduate from a board-approved dental hygiene program and pass exams.

 The American Dental Association currently accredits only two dental hygiene programs in Alabama; Wallace State Community College is a public institution, but Fortis Institute - Birmingham is a for-profit school.
 The Alabama Board of Dental Examiners also administers a state dental hygiene program.
 All three options qualify graduates for licensure.

 |School Name||School Type and Setting||Dental Hygiene Degree Programs Offered||Undergraduate Tuition (2015-2016)|

 |Fortis Institute - Birmingham||2-year, private for-profit; midsize city||Associate's Degree in Dental Hygiene||$13,552*|

 |Wallace State Community College - Hanceville||2-year, public; distant town||Associate in Applied Science in Dental Hygiene||$4,320 in-state; $7,770 out-of-state*|